wb-zhai/event-location-extraction/README.md

 Same discovery/stratification approach without the positive/negative split — samples
 N articles in one language (default `fra`), stratified by country.
-Supports `--resume` for interrupted multi-hour runs (content-fetch chunks are flushed to disk as they land and matched by article id on restart).
+Supports `--resume` for interrupted runs (content-fetch chunks are flushed to disk as they land and matched by article id on restart).

 ```bash